Targeting epilepsy with phototherapeutics

 Research Objectives

-Using current and new PDs, we aim to control epileptic networks in vivo in a realistic epilepsy mouse model and resected human brain tissue from patients with intractable epilepsy.
+Using current and new PDs, we aim to control epileptic networks in vivo in a realistic epilepsy mouse model, and resected human brain tissue from patients with intractable epilepsy.

 Aim 1

-1. Quantify antiepileptic potency of a range of PDs in human tissue using:
+Aim 1 will quantify the antiepileptic potency of a range of PDs in human tissue using:

-• Field potential and patch-clamp recordings
+• Field potential recordings

 • Cellular scale 2-photon imaging